josephramirezgit/caseolap-protein-to-CVD-categories/README.md

 Directions: Replace the Neo4j password with your own graph and run the notebook.
 It will output a knowledge graph with the following schema: (protein)-[caseolap association score]->(CVD disease type).

 Author:
-Joseph Ramirez
-Data Science in Cardiovascular Medicine @ UCLA David Geffen School of Medicine
+Joseph Ramirez, Data Science in Cardiovascular Medicine @ UCLA David Geffen School of Medicine